viamrobotics/docs/docs/extend/modular-resources/configure.md

 ### Configure a modular resource

-Once you have added a local module to your robot, you can add any number of the resources provided by that module to your robot by adding new components or services that make use of your modular resources' [model](/extend/modular-resources/key-concepts/#models).
+Once you have added a local module to your robot, you can add any number of the {{< glossary_tooltip term_id="resource" text="resources" >}} provided by that module to your robot by adding new components or services that make use of your modular resources' [model](/extend/modular-resources/key-concepts/#models).

 The following properties are available for modular resources: